 Many people believe that this was the hide out for California's most famous bandit, Joaquin Murrieta and that his camp was located at the base of these cliffs.
-Joaquin's old camp is a comfortably level area carpeted with California wild grasses and surrounded by Gray Pine, California Juniper and Scrub Oak.
-While the camp is a pleasant place, most of most of the surrounding area is rugged rocks, Chamise, Mexican Manzanita and poison oak.
+This camp is a comfortably level area carpeted with California wild grasses and surrounded by Gray Pine, California Juniper and Scrub Oak.
+While the camp is a pleasant place, most of the surrounding area is rugged rocks, Chamise, Mexican Manzanita and poison oak.

-Joaquin Rocks are named after Joaquin Murrieta, a famous Mexican of Spanish descent who was believed to frequent this area as well as the Cantua Creek area to the north in the mid-1800s.
-Joaquín Murrieta was an expert horse drover, but he and his gang become famous as a horse thieves and bandits ... but yet, to some he was thought of as a sort of "Robin Hood" figure.
+Joaquin Rocks are named after Joaquin Murrieta, a famous Mexican bandito who was believed to frequent this area as well as the Cantua Creek area to the north in the mid-1800s.
+Some folks believe Joaquín was an expert horse drover, but he and his gang become famous eight-week criminal rampage that began in January 1853 ... but yet, to some he was thought of as a sort of "Robin Hood" figure.
 Joaquin Rocks was also visited by other famous California bandits such as Tiburcio Vasquez.

 Historically Joaquin Rocks were called "Las Tres Piedras" or The Three Rocks because they are easily identified from the central San Joaquin Valley as three large rocks that jut imposingly from the ridge.
 A small town called Three Rocks, located on California highway 33, near Interstate 5 is named after the fact that Las Tres Piedras are viewable from their community.
-Las Tres Piedras became known as Joaquin Rocks sometime previous to 1883 as referenced in a newspaper article on the region printed in 1883.
+Las Tres Piedras became known as Joaquin Rocks sometime around 1874.

 Joaquin Rocks is located in the southwest region of Fresno Country at the southeastern end of Joaquín Ridge near Black Mountain as shown below.